One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Restaurant tips: Storstad | Gasthaus Hummel

-The infrastructure and highways in German are in exquisite condition, you can drive almost everywhere in no time.
-From Nuremberg to Regensburg, it'll take you about 1 hour 15 minutes and you're there!
-Ready for another day of one week in Bavaria itinerary!
+The infrastructure and highways in Germany are in exquisite condition, you can drive almost everywhere in no time.
+From Nuremberg to Regensburg, it'll take you about 1 hour and 15 minutes, and you're there!
+Ready for another day of the week in the Bavaria itinerary!

 Day 2, stop 1: St. Peter's Cathedral